Duponin/2swsg/README.md

 This project aims to build a suckless Simple Static Web Site Generator.

-# Warning

-This repo is currently is very early alpha thus it's not yet functionnal.

 ## What do you mean by `suckless`?

 This software is not made to have pretty and fancy features, aka the door to